HL7/fhir-qi-core/pages/qdm-to-qicore.md

 ### 8.15 Intervention

-QDM defines Intervention and Procedure as:
-* *Intervention* is a course of action intended to achieve a result in the care of persons with health problems that does not involve direct physical contact with a patient.
+QDM defines Intervention as a course of action intended to achieve a result in the care of persons with health problems that does not involve direct physical contact with a patient.
 Examples include patient education and therapeutic communication.

-* *Procedure* is an act whose immediate and primary outcome (post-condition) is the alteration of the physical condition of the subject.
-A *procedure* may be a surgery or other type of physical manipulation of a person’s body in whole or in part for purposes of making observations and diagnoses or providing treatment.

 #### 8.15.1 Procedure Vs Intervention